pablobernabeu/hpc-intro/_episodes/15-transferring-files.md

 ```
 {: .output}

-And we can recursively put/get files by just adding `-r`.
+And we can recursively put/get files by just adding `-r` (caution: doing this recursive option will multiply the number of files, often quickly).
 Note that the directory needs to be
 present beforehand.

 ```